Droste effect: Advertising

 In the 20th century, the Droste effect was used to market a variety of products.
 The packaging of Land O'Lakes butter featured a Native American woman holding a package of butter with a picture of herself.
 Morton Salt similarly made use of the effect.
 The cover of the 1969 vinyl album Ummagumma by Pink Floyd shows the band members sitting in various places, with a picture on the wall showing the same scene, but the order of the band members rotated.
 The logo of The Laughing Cow cheese spread brand pictures a cow with earrings.
-On closer inspection, these are seen to be images of the circular cheese spread package, each bearing the image of the laughing cow.
+On closer inspection, these are seen to be images of the circular cheese spread package, each bearing the image of the mascot itself.

 The Droste effect is a theme in Russell Hoban's children's novel, The Mouse and His Child, appearing in the form of a label on a can of "Bonzo Dog Food" which depicts itself.

-Model village

-A three-dimensional example of the Droste Effect can be seen in Bourton-on-the-Water, England.
-A model of the village was built within the village in the 1930s at a 1:9 scale, using traditional building materials.
-It contains within it a model of itself, which in turn includes a further smaller model, and then an even smaller model within that.